nickmcdonnough/mynx/README.md

 ;=> "http://www.reddit.com/r/funny+aww/comments/"
 ```

-Then we'll use the `items` function, which turns this URL into a lazy sequence of all items at that page.
-Since this could contain thousands of things, we'll just have a look at one - the current top link on r/funny:
+Next we'll use the `items` function, which turns this URL into a lazy sequence of all items at that location.
+As this could be thousands of things, we'll just have a look at one - the current top link on r/funny:

 ```clj
 (->> "funny" subreddit items first)
 ;=> {:over_18 false, :banned_by nil, :is_self false, ...}
 ```

 Links and comments are just data, and almost exactly the same as reddit's JSON output.
 Simple.
-Let's find out how much karma I have:
+Let's off how much karma I have:

 ```clj
 (->> "one_more_minute" user comments items (map :score) (reduce +))